-Admin users can view the Newsfeeds posted by Students and Teachers which are waiting to be approved.
-On this screen, you can approve or reject newsfeeds.
+The Admin users can view the newsfeeds posted by the students and teachers which are awaiting approval.
+On this screen, the admin can approve or reject a newsfeed.
 You can also search for newsfeeds and approve, reject or delete them.